djeada/Vtk-Examples/notes/01_data_types_and_structures.md

 This is where everything clicks: your data structure choice is not “just a container decision.”
 It’s a commitment that affects performance, tooling, and what operations feel natural.
 If you match the structure to the data’s *true nature*, VTK feels effortless.
 If you mismatch it, you’ll constantly translate, patch, and second-guess.

-**Do:** choose the least complex option that preserves meaning (geometry + topology + resolution).
+**Do** choose the least complex option that preserves meaning (geometry + topology + resolution).
-**Don’t:** optimize prematurely by picking a complicated type “for future-proofing.”
+**Don’t** optimize prematurely by picking a complicated type “for future-proofing.”
 Future-proofing usually means choosing something accurate and convertible, not something maximal.

 * Consider the geometry, topology, and resolution of your data
 * The choice of data structure affects memory usage, processing time, and ease of use